SachkoMaxim/maze-project/README.md

 ### How to open the game and play it?
 <hr>

-> **NOTE:** you don't need to have node js on your machine
+> **NOTE:** you don't need to have Node.js on your machine

 **How to open the game?**

 To open game you need to:
-* write an URL-adress sachkomaxim.github.io/maze-project/maze/
+* write an URL-adress: sachkomaxim.github.io/maze-project/maze/

     *or*